-These guidelines are being fully adhered to in our addiction treatment facilities.
+These guidelines are being fully adhered to in addiction treatment facilities.
 This includes screening patients over the telephone and then in person upon arrival.
 Then a subsequent mandatory quarantine during the first stages of treatment.

 After quarantine patients will mostly attend individual, group, and family therapy via telemedicine.
 All telemedicine platforms used are fully HIPAA compliant.

 A Better Today wants you to know that the doors of many treatment facilities are still open and you can still safely get addiction treatment during this time.